Atlantic white-sided dolphin

 Key feature: White and yellow stripe

 Atlantic white-sided dolphins are robust and have an abnormally thick tail stock.
-They have a distinct colour pattern, a dark back and dorsal fin, grey sides and white underbelly.
-They also have a thin white stripe along their side, which goes to a yellow-tan colour on the tail stock.
+They have a distinct colour pattern; a dark back and dorsal fin, grey sides and white underbelly.
+They also have a thin white stripe along their flank, which goes to a yellow-tan colour on the tail stock.
 They have a slopping head and a tall curved dorsal fin.
+Atlantic white-sided dolphins are easily mistaken with white-beaked dolphins.

 Atlantic white-sided dolphins are very energetic and fast swimmers.
 Although less agile than the common or striped dolphin, they are often seen breaching and tail slapping.
 They are often seen in large groups of up to 50 individuals and also associate with other cetaceans.